xremap/xremap/README.md

 ### Application-specific key bindings

-See xkremap's stdout to find a window class name of your application.
+See xremap's stdout to find a window class name of your application.

 ```rb
 window class_only: 'slack' do